MOHAMAD-AIMIL-MOHAMAD-ARIF/IDSafe/IDSafe System Design Documentation.md

 - The client uses the KEK with AES-256-GCM to encrypt the Vault Key, producing wrappedVaultKey.
 - The server stores only wrappedVaultKey, the salt and Argon2id parameters, plus the WebAuthn metadata.
   - The recovery passphrase, KEK and plaintext Vault Key never leave the device.
+- The device is bind and a row is inserted into DeviceKey.

 **b) Normal Login (Day-to-Day Use)**